 Delivered new tools and training for our people to support of customers experiencing vulnerability

 We believe growing our business inclusively and serving the whole community is fundamental to addressing financial inclusion and equality.

-Suncorp's Financial Inclusion Action Plan outlines our actions to build the financial resilience and wellbeing of our customers and the broader community.
-Through our Financial Inclusion Action Plan, we continue to improve access to suitable and affordable products and services and build our capability to better support customers experiencing vulnerability.
+Through the implementation of our Financial Inclusion Action Plan (FIAP), we continue to provide access to suitable and affordable products and services and build our capability to better support customers experiencing vulnerability.